marilyne-linkurious/documentation/content/admin/content/access/sso-google.md

 as an external authentication provider (with Single Sign-On).

-Since Google Suite implements the **OpenID Connect** standard, this can be configured using Linkurious OpenID Connect provider.
+Since Google Suite implements the **OpenID Connect** standard, it can be configured as an OpenID Connect provider.

+## Configuration

 To set up Linkurious authentication with Google Suite, follow these steps: